YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++
 ydb_snaptmpdir
 +++++++++++++++++
-**ydb_snaptmpdir (gtm_snaptmpdir)** specifies the location to place the temporary "snapshot" file created by facilities such as on-line mupip integ.
-If $ydb_snaptmpdir is not defined, YottaDB uses the $ydb_baktmpdir environment variable if defined, and otherwise uses the current working directory.
+**ydb_snaptmpdir (gtm_snaptmpdir)** specifies the location to place the temporary "snapshot" file created by facilities such as MUPIP INTEG ONLINE.
+If $ydb_snaptmpdir is not defined, YottaDB uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise uses the current working directory.
 All processes performing updates during an online INTEG must use the same directory and have write access to it.

 ++++++++++++++++++++++++
 ydb_string_pool_limit